ggirtsou/ggirtsou.github.io/_posts/2018-02-17-microservices-go-live-checklist.md

 * deploy in multiple availability zones and regions,
 * replicate data multiple times
+* design with failure as a real scenario and add retriable logic with exponential backoff

 And secure ([security](https://www.owasp.org/index.php/Top_10_2013-Top_10) is a huge topic and below list is by no means exhaustive):